This post may contain affiliate links which won’t change your price but will share some commission.

-8. Stir in the cheese until melted, then remove from the heat.
+8. Stir in the cheese and sour cream until melted, then remove from the heat.
 I prefer to use sharp cheddar cheese for this soup, although many other recipes call for Velveeta.
 I prefer the taste of cheddar and think the soup is plenty creamy as is, but you could do a combination of both, or use just Velveeta cheese if you prefer.

 9. Ladle the soup into individual bowls and top with hamburger bun croutons, diced pickles, chopped tomatoes, the cooked bacon, green onions, and more shredded cheese just before serving.

 You can freeze this soup in a gallon-sized zipper topped bag, just make sure that you press the air out of it so that it takes up less space in the freezer.
 You may also wish to freeze it flat on a baking sheet and then turn it on its side for a more convenient storage solution.

 Thaw the soup in the fridge overnight and reheat, or take it from the freezer and place it in a slow cooker on low all day for a low maintenance dinner.

 I like to thicken this soup with a little flour that gets sprinkled over softened vegetables.
 Once you whisk in the broth and let everything simmer, you won’t even notice the vegetables or flour in the soup, but they create an incredibly flavorful base.
 The potatoes also release starch while they cook, which contributes to the creamy, silky texture of the soup.

 If you find that your soup isn’t as thick as you’d like, you can make a cornstarch slurry by combining equal parts cornstarch and water and add it to the soup while it’s simmering.
 Or if you prefer your soup on the thinner side, you can add in a little more broth or milk to thin it out.